lemingshen/PolyU-Survival/docs/source/research/reimbursement.rst

 5. Wait for Approval
 ------------------------------------
-* The online application system will send your applications to COMP's general office (GO) and your supervisor for approval.
+* The online application system will send your applications to COMP's general office (GO) and the supervisor for approval.
 * After 2 to 4 weeks, you will receive an approval email, which either informs you that your application is approved or asks you to provide more information.
 * Once approved, **please save the endorsed PDF file sent by GO** and complete the **Leave Management System** as guided in the email.